Khan el-Khalili: The site of Khan el-Khalili in Fatimid times (10th-12th centuries)

 Under the Fatimids, Cairo was a palace-city which was closed to the common people and inhabited only by the Caliph's family, state officials, army regiments, and other people necessary to the operation of the regime and its city.
 The first attempts to open the city to merchants and other outsiders took place in the later Fatimid period, on the initiative of powerful viziers.
-Between 1087 and 1092, Badr al-Gamali, the vizier under Caliph al-Mustansir, undertook the task of enlarging the city and building the stone walls and gates that still partly exist today.
+Between 1087 and 1092, Badr al-Jamali, the vizier under Caliph al-Mustansir, undertook the task of enlarging the city and building the stone walls and gates that still partly exist today.
 At the same time, he also opened the city to the common people, but the decision was quickly reversed.
 Between 1121 and 1125, al-Ma'mun al-Bata'ihi, vizier under Caliph al-Amir, undertook many reforms and construction projects, including the creation of a mint, known as the Dar al-Darb, and of a customs house for foreign merchants, known as the Dar al-Wikala.
-These were placed in a central location not far from the current site of the Madrasa of al-Ashraf Barsbay (15th century).
+These were placed in a central location not far from the current site of the 15th-century Madrasa of al-Ashraf Barsbay.
 This introduced foreign trade into the heart of the city for the first time.